Blackprint/blackprint.github.io/docs/Engine.md

 ```

 #### Run your application
-If you don't load any modules by URL you can use this command:
+If you don't load any modules by URL and prefer to manually `require` the modules, you can use this command:

 ```sh
 $ node init.js